jlmelville/smallvis/docs/scale.md

 all length or width measurements of the flower features, and in this case scaling makes the separation of classes slightly worse.

+You may also want to consider the [PCA and whitening](https://jlmelville.github.io/smallvis/pcaw.html) preprocessing options.